phatlanelebo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the type of the file named iamfile.
-The iamfile will be in the /tmp directory when we will run your script
+Write a script that changes the working directory to the previous one